All Articles

 • Heartburn

-"Indigestion may be the cause, if your child complains about pain in their upper belly, especially if it happens after eating certain foods," says Dr. Mehta.
+"Indigestion can be the cause of pain in a child’s upper belly, especially if it happens after eating certain foods," says Dr. Mehta.

-If your child has pain in the upper right side of their abdomen, this could also be a sign of gallstones.
-Gallstones are more common in adults than in children, but some children may be more at risk for developing gallstones including children with obesity, children with certain health conditions including sickle cell disease, and children with a family history of gallstone disease.
+If your child has pain in the upper right side of their abdomen, this could be a sign of gallstones.
+Gallstones are more common in adults than in children, but some children may be more at risk for developing gallstones.
+Children at higher risk include children with obesity, sickle cell disease or other blood disorders and children who have a family history of gallstone disease.

 What can I give my child for stomach pain?